 And then my group won.

 But hey, it was something, right?
-And ultimately, it's about status – there were a bunch of people in that room who didn't get shit and probably didn't know my share of stock was worth less than the transaction fee required to sell it.
+And ultimately, it's about status—there were a bunch of people in that room that didn't get shit and probably didn't know my share of stock was worth less than the transaction fee required to sell it.
 And fuckin' A, Pong's a classic.

-I then had an epiphany, my anger melting into understanding as I realised the program had in fact achieved its goal of making young people “appreciate our free enterprise system”.
+I then had an epiphany, my anger melting into understanding as I realized the program had in fact achieved its goal of making young people “appreciate our free enterprise system.”
 Indeed, I appreciated the fuck out of it now.
-I appreciated that, in practice, this system is but another form of legitimised theft, and that the financial rewards generally go not to the workers, but to those best able to claim credit for their work – think someone like Steve Jobs persuading the world he handcrafted each and every iPod that left the sweatshop.
+I appreciated that, in practice, this system is but another form of legitimized theft, and that the financial rewards generally go not to the workers, but to those best able to claim credit for their work—think someone like Steve Jobs persuading the world he handcrafted each and every iPod that left the sweatshop.

 It takes some people an entire bitter lifetime before they grasp that material success has less to do with doing their gosh-darn best than it does with the cosmic accident of birth and being in the right place to take the right amount of credit at the right time.
 Lucky for me, I wasn't yet 16 when I learned the reality of “free enterprise.”
 Now I know that when someone who asks to be called “boss” starts talking about teamwork, it's not impolite to inquire whether those long hours you'll be sharing will result in equal pay for equal work, or whether you'll be stuck cleaning toilets for extra cash on the weekend while they're busy dropping their little Julie off for tennis lessons.